hunnomad/sentinel/README.md

 ## Getting Started

 CURL-based class that communicates with the Tile38 server.
+Please check the <b>Tile38 Server</b> Github page and see the available funcltions. (<a href='https://github.com/tidwall/tile38'>Tile38 Server</a> GitHub)

 ### Init Sentinel
 ```